djsudduth/keep-it-markdown/README.md

 Thanks for trying this markdown converter!
 I hope you find it useful!
 There's always room for improvement.
 Feel free to add issues to the issues list.

-## 0.3.0 Changes
-- Fixed overwriting the same keep notes if multiple exports or notes with the same title
-- Fixed spaces in image link problem
-- Fixed multiple similar URL in the same note conversion issue
-- Fixed export of archived and trashed notes when using all command
-- Fixed overwriting duplication on Keep notes with the same title
-- Added audio file download to m4a format (not recognized in Obsidian yet)
-- Added flag to overwrite exported markdown files
-- Added flag to ignore saving Keep authentication token in the keystore
-- Added flag to search and export only archived notes
-- Added capability to run in batch with a script and search term
-- Added help prompt 'kim.py --help'
-- Added download of drawings

-## 0.3.1 Changes
-- Added foreign language support and fixed UTF-8 output
-- Added flag to preserve Keep labels that have spaces and special characters
-- Some MVP code cleanup

 ## 0.4.0 Changes
 - Added flag to skip exporting files that already exist with the same title